targetteal/o2-pt/game-book.md

 - The person who fills the external link role cannot be elected as facilitator or internal link of the same circle.
 - Only circle members are eligible as facilitator, secretary or internal link.

-For examples of election processes for the select function, see the Pattern Book.
+For examples of election processes for the select mode, see the Pattern Book.

-The structure of the select function can be restricted using a patch, provided that the goal is maintained and the rules above are followed.
+The structure of the select mode can be restricted using a patch, provided that the goal is maintained and the rules above are followed.

-## Care Function
+## Care Mode

-The goal of this function is to care for the tribal space, and nurture the quality of relationships between circle members.
+The goal of this mode is to care for the tribal space, and nurture the quality of relationships between circle members.
 The format is open for the facilitator to decide how to use.

 This space should not be used to make changes to the structure of the circle or ask projects and actions from other circle members.